rhysmeister/aws-certified-database-specialty-exam-notes/README.md

 # Amazon ElastiCache

 * Elasticache for Redis
+  * Not Multi-Threaded
+  * Auto detection and recovery of failed nodes
+  * Multi-AZ with failover
+  * Cluster Mode Disabled - 1 shard, 0-5 replicas.
+  * Cluster Mode Enabled - Supports up to 250 shards (<v5.0.6), 0-5 replicas per shard.
+    * Actual limits dpeend on number of shards/replicas, see [Working with Shards](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Shards.html)
+  * Node or shard limit can be increased to 500 (if v5.0.6 or higher)
+  * Data is presistent.
+Can be used as a datastore.
+  * Self-service updates (must apply yourself)
+  * Backup/Snapshot capabilities
+  * Complex Dtaa Types
+    * Strings
+    * Sets
+    * Sorted Sets
+    * Lists
+    * Hashes
+    * Bitmap
+    * Geospatial indexes
   * If you require data durability, you can enable the Redis append-only file feature (AOF).
 When this feature is enabled, the node writes all of the commands that change cache data to an append-only file.
 When a node is rebooted and the cache engine starts, the AOF is "replayed."
 The result is a warm Redis cache with all of the data intact.
 [Append only files (AOF) in ElastiCache for Redis](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/RedisAOF.html)

+* Elasticache for memcached
+  * Can partition data across multiple nodes
+  * Auto detection and recovery of failed nodes
+  * It is not persistent
+  * Multi-Threaded - large nodes with multiple cores or threads
+  * No Multi-AZ or read replicas - When it's gone, it's gone
+  * No support for snapshots
+  * Auto-Discovery feature - No reconfiguring of apps when we add a new node.
+  * 1-20 Nodes in a cluster.
+  * No Encryption
+  * Simple Data Types
+    * String
+    * Objects

+* ElastiCache Monitoring
+  * Monitor events with ElastiCache Events
+    * Failure to add node
+    * Success adding node
+    * Modification of an SG
+  * Send a notification to an SNS topic

 # Amazon DocumentDB